Edgar-Donk/frothy-brew/docs/index.rst

     Before inspecting individual tkinter widgets a quick word about modern monitor resolutions and how it affects widgets and their applications.

-    An overview of the tkinter themed widgets notebook, treeview and entry.
-    Create a small application to show colour values in RGBA and HSV formats, this should look like the colour picker in paint.net.
+    An overview of the tkinter themed widgets notebook, treeview, entry and scale.
+An explanation of moving objects in canvas prior to creating a small application to show colour values in RGBA and HSV formats, this should look like the colour picker in paint.net.
 Build upon this to produce a YIQ colour picker.

     In all cases we start simply then develop by stages.